 - Connectivity consists of two elements: 'physical connectivity' as connectivity through hard infrastructure, and 'institutional connectivity' as connectivity through soft infrastructure such as legal systems.
 To strengthen ASEAN-Japan connectivity, it is important to develop the economic infrastructure in terms of both physical and institutional connectivity. - In terms of strengthening physical connectivity, while the needs for new infrastructure are increasing in ASEAN as the economy develops, there are also needs related to the maintenance and management of existing infrastructure.
 In ASEAN, the issues differ by country, with some ASEAN Member States having insufficient infrastructure, while others having infrastructure but facing new issues such as environmental considerations, maintenance and management, and extending the service life of infrastructure.
 Furthermore, different natural disasters are increasingly occurring both in ASEAN and Japan, and all countries need to respond to local needs.
 Moreover, with the recent development of digital technology, in addition to connectivity in physical space, it is also necessary to consider connectivity in cyberspace, and furthermore, in considering these issues, connectivity in managing the combined cyber space and physical space also should be taken into account. - Therefore, based on the trust that has been built between ASEAN and Japan, ASEAN and Japan will respond by learning together and by utilizing the technology, knowledge, experience and know-how in infrastructure development and maintenance and management that Japan has developed over the years.
-Specifically, in order to develop the economic infrastructure of ASEAN-Japan by strengthening physical connectivity, ASEAN and Japan will develop strong, safe and secure high-quality infrastructure while meeting the needs of each country, improve infrastructure maintenance and management technology by utilizing Japan's knowledge, experience and know-how in infrastructure maintenance and management, and implement new institutional arrangements and create rules for the effective and efficient operation of infrastructure.

-- As for strengthening institutional connectivity, in addition to the promotion of free trade based on the principles of the multilateral trade regime that has been pursued in the East Asian region, including ASEAN and Japan, and the steady implementation of economic partnership agreements such as RCEP and CPTPP, further cooperation is expected in the international rulemaking through the materialization of IPEF, the elimination of non-tariff barriers (investment regulations and trade procedures) towards the establishment of a seamless logistics network, the realization of digital innovation and DFFT (Data Free Flow with Trust) and the establishment of advanced supply chains.
-Furthermore, it is also necessary to consider the institutional connectivity of areas where cyber and physical spaces merge to ensure trust in such areas. - Therefore, in terms of strengthening institutional connectivity for the development of the ASEAN-Japan economic infrastructure, the following measures should be implemented in cooperation with ASEAN and Japan: the integration of logistics, commercial and financial flows and the resolution of tariff and non-tariff barrier issues to achieve smooth transactions between ASEAN and Japan; the realization of wide-ranging data and information integration with trust between ASEAN and Japan; and the formation of international trading rules originating from ASEAN, taking into account ASEAN Member State's circumstances.
+Specifically, in order to develop the economic infrastructure of ASEAN-Japan by strengthening physical connectivity, ASEAN and Japan will develop strong, safe and secure quality infrastructure while meeting the needs of each country, improve infrastructure maintenance and management technology by utilizing Japan's knowledge, experience and know-how in infrastructure maintenance and management, and implement new institutional arrangements and create rules for the effective and efficient operation of infrastructure. - As for strengthening institutional connectivity, in addition to the promotion of free trade based on the principles of the multilateral trade regime that has been pursued in the East Asian region, including ASEAN and Japan, and the steady implementation of economic partnership agreements such as RCEP and CPTPP, further cooperation is expected in the international rulemaking through the materialization of IPEF, the elimination of non-tariff barriers (investment regulations and trade procedures) towards the establishment of a seamless logistics network, the realization of digital innovation and DFFT (Data Free Flow with Trust) and the establishment of advanced supply chains.
+Furthermore, it is also necessary to consider the institutional connectivity of areas where cyber and physical spaces merge to ensure trust in such areas. - Therefore, in terms of strengthening institutional connectivity for the development of the ASEAN-Japan economic infrastructure, ASEAN and Japan will take advantage of blockchain technology to promote the digitalization of trade procedures for the entire logistics, commercial, and financial flows to build resilient and highly efficient supply chains.
+Furthermore, the following measures should be implemented in cooperation with ASEAN and Japan: the resolution of tariff and non-tariff barrier issues to achieve smooth transactions between ASEAN and Japan; the realization of wideranging data and information integration with trust between ASEAN and Japan; and the formation of international trading rules originating from ASEAN, taking into account ASEAN Member State's circumstances.

-4.5 'Building an ecosystem for co-creating vibrant human capital' to create 'Globalised Asians' who can work globally on the ASEAN-Japan stage
+4.5 'Building an ecosystem for co-creating innovative human capital' to create 'Globalized Asians' who can work globally on the ASEAN-Japan stage